 Share this article

 At Solve, we believe change makers from around the world have solutions that use technology to generate prosperity for all.
 Last November, 24 of those change makers were finalists of the Inclusive Innovation Challenge (IIC), run by MIT’s Initiative on the Digital Economy.
-Solve, in close partnership with IIC, selected 7 of the 24 innovators to join the Solve community as “Solvers.”
-Throughout the year, dedicated Solve staff work with Solvers to facilitate connections to people and organizations with the financial, technological, or intellectual resources to support and help scale the innovative solutions.
-Solvers also get opportunities to build their own skills through bootcamps, mentoring, and other specialized support.
+Solve, in close partnership with IIC, selected 7 of the 24 innovators to join the Solve community as “Solver teams.”
+Throughout the year, dedicated Solve staff work with Solver teams to facilitate connections to people and organizations with the financial, technological, or intellectual resources to support and help scale the innovative solutions.
+Solver teams also get opportunities to build their own skills through bootcamps, mentoring, and other specialized support.
 In effect, Solve acts as a marketplace where impactful partnerships are catalyzed.

-Here’s an overview of how these 7 Solvers are using technology to promote economic inclusion:
+Here’s an overview of how these 7 Solver teams are using technology to promote economic inclusion:

 - Increasing underserved communities' access to finance is a pre-requisite for economic inclusion.
 Destacame uses fintech to offer an alternative credit scoring platform.
 The platform enables people from micro, small, and medium enterprises to prove their creditworthiness for free through data gathered from credit-like services such as utilities, telecoms, and suppliers.
 Started in Chile, Destacame estimates that it can turn most of Latin American's unbanked population into bankable clients.